 Favorite Tasting Rooms in Spring Mountain and St. Helena

 Beringer Family Vineyards – Founded in 1876, Beringer Vineyards is the oldest continuously operating winery in the Napa Valley and in 2001 the estate was placed on the National Register for Historic Places as a Historic District.
+Visiting the estate provides a glimpse into Napa Valley’s past preserved for enjoyment today.
+If you are looking for a Napa Valley historic winery tour, Beringer is an excellent choice.
 Our favorites here are the Private Reserve Chardonnay and the Private Reserve Cabernet Sauvignon, so go for the reserve tasting in the Rhine House.
 2000 Main Street (Highway 29), St. Helena (866) 708-9463

 Clif Family Winery – The “Velo Vino” tasting room is a unique place where the passions of cycling, wine and food are celebrated and blended.
 Owners and founders Gary Erickson and Kit Crawford have crafted a Napa Valley destination offering premium wines, a Bruschetteria food truck, and a specialty food line.
 All of the estate grown fruit is in transition to becoming organically certified and all other fruit is sourced from growers that have demonstrated a commitment to the environment and sustainable farming of their land.
 At the food truck (led by Executive Chef John McConnell), we heartily recommend the Formaggi and Funghi Bruschettas, the Rosemary and Lemon Roasted Chicken, and the Devilish Chocolate Cookies.
 In the tasting room, our favorites have been the Rte.
 Blanc Sauvignon Blanc, Gewürztraminer, Kit’s Killer Cab and Gary’s Improv Zin.
 709 Main Street, St. Helena (707) 968-0625 [Groups of 6 or more please call ahead]